People use fast and flat simulation to reason about new games: Methods

 We compare the full Intuitive Gamer model against several variants, that modulate whether it is flat, goal-directed, or probabilistic.
 The non-flat version of the Intuitive Gamer model performs a deeper search over possible moves when selecting actions.
 The non-goal-directed version of the Intuitive Gamer model ablates one or more of the value function components (i.e. player progress or blocking progress---see Supplement for ablations of the center-bias component).
-The non-probabilistic version of the Intuitive Gamer model ablates the softmax element of action selection (i.e., selects with temperature zero).
-We vary fastness by modulating the number of simulations drawn ($k$) from the gamer model, over which the game reasoning engine computes the expected payoff (see Extended Data Figure~\ref{fig:vary-think-k-dev}).
+The non-probabilistic version of the Intuitive Gamer model replaces the softmax element of action selection with a deterministic choice (or equivalently, softmax with temperature zero).
+We further vary fastness by conducting a sample complexity analysis wherein we modulate the number of simulations drawn ($k$) from the gamer model, over which the game reasoning engine computes the expected payoff (see Extended Data Figure~\ref{fig:vary-think-k-dev}).

 \paragraph{Game-theoretic optimal payoffs.}